 - Does your cash value life insurance policy have a critical illness rider?

 The sooner you prepare for the possibility of assisted living, the better.
 Discuss the issues now with your family and loved ones – it can help make the transition easier for everyone when the time comes.
-Throughout the planning process, you can work with your financial advisors to get the assistance and guidance you need.
+Throughout the planning process, you can work with your financial professional to get the assistance and guidance you need.

 Neither Voya nor its affiliated companies provide tax or legal advice.
 Please consult with your tax and legal advisors regarding your individual situation.